DaveBackus/Data_Bootcamp_Book/py-fun1.md

 numberlist.copy
 numberlist.count
 ```
-For more information, we type the relevant method into the Object explorer.
+For more information, we type the relevant method into the object explorer.
 For the method `numberlist.append`, we get the description
 ```
 Definition:  append(object)
 Type:  Function of None module